 \section{Gradient descent method with fixed-point arithmetic}

-Depending on different optimization problems, near the optimum, the algorithm may move back and forth around the minimum repeatedly; see e.g., \cite[Figure 9.2]{boyd2004convex}.
+Near an optimum, the GD algorithm in finite precision may move back and forth around the minimum repeatedly; see, e.g., \cite[Fig.~9.2]{boyd2004convex}.
 This zigzag behavior is generally caused by the rapid change in negative gradient direction and can be mitigated by reducing the stepsize (setting a smaller $t$) or adding a momentum term; see, e.g., the heavy ball method \cite{polyak1964some} and Nesterov's accelerated method \cite[(2.2.11)]{nesterov2003introductory}.
-Although reducing the stepsize mitigates the zigzag behavior, when implementing GD in low precision and $\rn$, a small stepsize may prevent GD to converge because of the loss of gradient information.
-This issue is known as vanishing gradient problem and can be overcome by means of stochastic rounding strategies \cite[]{gupta2015deep, xia2022float}.
+Although reducing the stepsize mitigates the zigzag behavior, when implementing GD in low precision and with $\rn$, a small stepsize may prevent GD from converging because of the loss of gradient information.
+This issue is known as the vanishing gradient problem and can be overcome using stochastic rounding strategies \cite[]{gupta2015deep, xia2022float}.
 We start our convergence analysis by studying the role of rounding errors during the updating procedure of GD for fixed-point arithmetic.